pic64gx/pic64gx-linux-examples/amp/rpmsg-pingpong/README.md

-# PolarFire SoC AMP RPMsg PingPong Example
+# PIC64GX AMP RPMsg PingPong Example

 This application can be used to test data integrity of inter-hart communication from linux userspace to a remote software context.